Revenue New Requirements for paying Campus Visitors

 Revenue subsequently confirmed in a letter to the Irish Universities Association (IUA) that the 2013 agreement no longer applies and instructed the University Sector that all such campus visitors – resident and non-resident - must be processed appropriately through the PAYE system in relation to their fees/remuneration.

-Please review information about Tax residence on the Revenue website here.
+Please review detailed information about tax residence on the Revenue website here.

-The impact of these changes for non-tax resident external examiners, Quality Assurance Reviewers and Subject Specialists is outlined in more detail on this link.
+The impact of recent changes for non-tax resident External Examiners, Quality Assurance Reviewers, and Subject Specialists is explained in detail here.

-Such campus visitors – resident and non-resident - must be processed appropriately through the PAYE system in relation to their fees/remuneration.
+Note: All campus visitors, whether resident or non-resident, must be processed correctly through the PAYE system for their fees/remuneration.